-To clarify, for investments through systematic investment routes such as Systematic Investment Plans (SIP), Systematic Transfer Plans (STP), Flex STP, Capital Appreciation STP, IDCW Transfer, Trigger etc. the units will be allotted as per the closing NAV of the day on which the funds are available for utilization by the Target Scheme irrespective of the installment date of the SIP, STP or record date of IDCW etc.
+clarify, for investments through systematic investment routes such Systematic Investment Plans (SIP), Systematic Transfer Plans (STP), Flex STP, Capital Appreciation STP, IDCW Transfer, Trigger etc. the units will be allotted as per the closing NAV of the day on which the funds are available for utilization by the Scheme irrespective of installment date of the SIP, STP or record date of IDCW etc.

 - "Switch Out" shall be treated as redemption application and accordingly, closing NAV of the day will be applicable based on the cut-off time for redemption followed for various type of schemes. - "Switch In" shall be treated as purchase application and accordingly for unit allotment, closing NAV of the day will be applicable on which the funds are available for utilization.

-Redemptions including switch-outs: In respect of valid applications received upto 3.00 pm on a business day by the Mutual Fund, same day's closing NAV shall be applicable.
-In respect of valid applications received after the cut off time by the Mutual Fund: the closing NAV of the next business day. e.g.: If an investor submits redemption request at 2.00 pm on Monday, the same shall be processed at the closing NAV of Monday.
+Redemptions including switch-outs:

+In respect of valid applications received upto 3.00 pm on a business day by the Mutual Fund, same day's closing NAV shall be applicable.

+In respect of valid applications received

+after the cut off time by the Mutual Fund: the closing NAV of the next business day. e.g.: If an investor submits redemption request at 2.00 pm on Monday, the same shall be processed at the closing NAV of Monday.
 If an investor submits redemption request at 3.30 pm on Monday, the same shall be processed at the closing NAV of Tuesday, assuming that Monday and Tuesday, both are working days for the scheme.
-Minimum amount for Minimum Application Amount purchase/redemption/switches fo direct subscriptions with the AMC Rs.
-5000/- (plus in multiple of Re.
-1/-) Switch ins - Rs.
-5,000 and any amount thereafter Minimum Additional Application Amount Rs.
+Minimum application amount: Rs.
+5,000/-Minimum amount for purchase/redemption/switches (plus in multiple of Re.
+1/-).
+Minimum application amount for switch ins: Rs.
+5,000 and any amount thereafter.
+Minimum additional application amount: Rs.
 1,000/- (plus in multiple of Re.
-1/-) switch ins - Rs.
-1,000 (plus in multiple of Re.
-1/-) For applications under systematic transactions, investors should refer to the details regarding the amount in the section 'Special product/facility available on ongoing basis'.
-Minimum Redemption Amount: Any amount Accounts Statements The Consolidated Account Statement (CAS) for each calendar month will be issued on or before fifteenth day of succeeding month to the investors who have provided valid Permanent Account Number (PAN).
+1/-).
+Minimum additional application amount for switch ins: Rs.
+1,000 and any amount thereafter.
+For applications under systematic transactions, investors should refer to the details regarding the amount in the section 'Special product/facility available ongoing basis'.
+Minimum Redemption Amount: Any amount Consolidated Accounts Statement 1.
+The Consolidated Account Statement (CAS) for each calendar month will be issued on or before fifteenth day of succeeding month to the investors who have provided valid Permanent Account Number (PAN).
 Further, CAS will be sent via email where any of the folios consolidated has an email id or to the email id of the first unit holder as per KYC records.

-- For folios not included in the Consolidated Account Statement (CAS), the AMC shall henceforth issue account statement to the investors on a monthly basis, pursuant to any financial transaction in such folios on or before fifteenth day of succeeding month. - The AMC shall send an allotment confirmation specifying the units allotted by way of email and/or SMS within 5 Business Days of receipt of valid application/transaction to the Unit holders registered e-mail address and/ or mobile number. - In case of a specific request received from the unit holder, the AMC shall provide the account statement to the investors within 5 business days from the receipt of such request. - In the case of joint holding in a folio, the first named Unit holder shall receive the CAS/account statement.
+2. For folios not included in the Consolidated Account Statement (CAS). the AMC shall henceforth issue account statement to the investors on a monthly financial basis, pursuant to any transaction in such folios on or before fifteenth day of succeeding month.

+- The AMC shall send an allotment confirmation specifying the units allotted by way of email and/or SMS within 5 Business Days of receipt of valid application/transaction to the Unit holders registered e-mail address and/ or mobile number. - In case of a specific request received from the unit holder, the AMC shall provide the account statement to the investors within 5 business days from the receipt of such request. - In the case of joint holding in a folio, the first named Unit holder shall receive the CAS/account statement.
 The holding pattern has to be same in all folios across Mutual Funds for CAS.